8818x/Swainsense/README.md

-First year mini project that I have done it.\n
+First year mini project that I have done it.
 GUI ice cream shop - "Team Swainsense"